lf-edge/eden/README.md

 ## Eden EVE commands

-* `eden eve onboard` - onboard EVE that is the current config
+* `./eden eve onboard` - onboard EVE that is the current config
-* `eden eve reset` - put EVE to the initial state (reset to config) removing all changes made by commands or tests
+* `./eden eve reset` - put EVE to the initial state (reset to config) removing all changes made by commands or tests

 ## Eden utils commands

-* `eden utils certs` - generate certificates for Adam and EVE
+* `./eden utils certs` - generate certificates for Adam and EVE
-* `eden utils download eve` - download EVE live image from docker hub
+* `./eden utils download eve` - download EVE live image from docker hub
-* `eden utils download eve-rootfs` - download EVE rootfs image from docker hub
+* `./eden utils download eve-rootfs` - download EVE rootfs image from docker hub
-* `eden utils sd` - get information about EVE from provided SD card
+* `./eden utils sd` - get information about EVE from provided SD card
-* `eden utils gcp` - sub-commands to work with Google Cloud Platform
+* `./eden utils gcp` - sub-commands to work with Google Cloud Platform
-* `eden utils export` - sub-command to save certs and configs into tar.gz
+* `./eden utils export` - sub-command to save certs and configs into tar.gz
-* `eden utils import` - sub-commands to load certs and configs into tar.gz
+* `./eden utils import` - sub-commands to load certs and configs into tar.gz